wdolesin/farmland_tokenizer/README.md

 ```

-In order to run the application you need to set up an Alpaca Markets account and obtain your perosnal API keys.
+In order to run the application you need to set up an Alpaca Markets account and obtain your personal API keys.
 You use these unique identifiers to establish an authenticated, secure connection to an API.
 For the security reasons you should store your unique API keys in a hidden file called .env This file protects the content of the file by hiding it in the structure of the project.
 To display hidden files in Jupyterlab run the following command in your terminal:

 ```python
 jupyter lab --ContentsManager.allow_hidden=True